-5.4 New Assets for Growth
+4.4 New Assets for Growth

 The new assets required to meet growth will be acquired free of cost from land developments and constructed/acquired by Council.
-The new contributed and constructed asset values are summarised in Figure 1.
+As Council has very little in the way of subdivision development, this aspect of the plan is only considered briefly.